'It's shambolic': Leeds man fumes at seven hour Crown Point parking fine

-Leeds man fumes at receiving parking ticket that states he spent nearly seven hours in Crown Point shopping centre
+Crown Point: Leeds man fumes at receiving parking ticket that states he spent nearly seven hours at retail park

 A Leeds man has warned shoppers about the parking cameras at a retail park after receiving a letter through the post stating that he spent nearly seven hours there.